 Since my sugaraholic days are over, I work hard to have healthy treats around during the Christmas Holiday Season like Healthy Christmas Cookies, Almond Joy Bars, Chocolate Truffles, and No-Bake Cookies.

 Now I'm thrilled to add this healthy fudge recipe from Sarah of Little Fig to our repertoire.
-She brings us a beautiful Healthy Paleo Fudge, a perfect snack for anytime of year, but especially nice for Christmas.
+She brings us a beautiful Healthy Paleo Fudge, a perfect snack for any time of year, but especially nice for Christmas.

 As I shared over at Little Fig the other day, one of my family's Christmas traditions that I particularly treasure is gifting homemade presents.

-I get a great kick out of gifts which are both truly enjoyable AND nourishing.
+I get a great kick out of gifts that are both truly enjoyable AND nourishing.
 I love the fact that it enables my kids to participate fully in the joy of giving too, and have taken to bookmarking recipes that we can enjoy trying out together.

 I also love whipping up allergy-free goodies for friends who might be missing certain treats.

-The two dairy-free gifts that I have been working on this year (as an added bonus, they are also gluten free) are Christmas Spiced Fig 'Butter' and the Festive Coconut Fudge that I am sharing with you today.
+The two dairy-free gifts that I have been working on this year (as an added bonus, they are also gluten-free) are Christmas Spiced Fig 'Butter' and the Festive Coconut Fudge that I am sharing with you today.

 More On this Paleo Fudge

 Coconut butter gives this fudge its richness and texture.
 Besides being super easy to make at home, it provides the creaminess that my earlier coconut oil-based fudges were lacking.